timskillman/Pi3C/README.md

 **4. Clean**

 Sometimes your project won't compile as expected - and that's not due to any bad coding! ...
-For example, if you update Pi3C, the object files in the build folder need cleaning out.
+For example, when you update Pi3C the object files in the build folder need cleaning out.
 To clean the project entirely, type;

 ~~~~
 make clean